MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE        2  95484  103272  198756 │
     =#

-These summary combinators can be used to define domain specific measures, such as `PayGap` and `AvgPay`.
+Summary combinators can be used to define domain specific measures, such as `PayGap` and `AvgPay`.

     Salary = It.employee.salary